sig-gis/SEPAL-CEO/docs_OpenMRV/deforestSMFM.rst

 This tutorial will use the demo data that is packaged with the SMFM Deforest tool, but steps are presented on how to use the current SEPAL implementation with the tool.
 Note though, that the data preparation steps in SEPAL can take many hours to complete.
 If you are unfamiliar with any of the preparations steps, please consult the relevant modules.

-If you already have a times series of percent forest coverage feel free to use that.
+If you already have a time series of percent forest coverage feel free to use that.

 1. Download demo data